Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

    * Contains options to control personalization features, including:
       - Timeouts for Edge and CDP endpoints (default 400ms, configurable via environment variables).
       - Scope and site name used for Sitecore Personalize.
-      - Enable/Disable Controls: Functions to manage personalization based on environment (e.g., disabled in development mode) and consent      management solutions.
+      - Enable/Disable Switch: Functions that allow you to conditionally disable personalization based on the environment (e.g., disabled in development mode) and cookie consent policy.
-      - Language Configuration: defaultLanguage serves as a fallback if language data is unavailable.
+      - Language Configuration: defaultLanguage serves as a fallback if language data is unavailable in layout data.

 This configuration is designed to be flexible and secure, with dynamic settings managed via environment variables where appropriate.